Homicides using guns up 31 percent, CDC finds

 “When you add a breakdown in trust between communities and police, I think that is a recipe for more violence.”

-Webster also noted that more states were loosening rules on gun ownership and the carrying of guns around the same time that firearms homicide rates went up.
+Webster also noted that more states had loosened rules on gun ownership and the carrying of guns at around the same time that firearms homicide rates went up.

 “Regulation of permits became more relaxed,” he said.
 That’s true — all 50 states now allow concealed carrying of weapons, compared with 31 in 1981.
 And 12 states allow concealed carrying without a permit.